cleentfaar/devr/docs/3-Commands.md

 ### composer:install ###

 Installs composer in the working directory, e.g. for easy use in a project.

-NOTE: This is not meant to be used to install DEVR itself, you will still need to do that manually (at least once)!
+*NOTE: This is not meant to be used to install DEVR itself, you will still need to install those dependencies that manually (at least once)!*
 ```
 Usage:
  install:composer [-a|--auto-install] [-f|--force]